 The Centre works in collaboration with the Mainland and overseas institutions for professional exchanges in management training, curriculum, teacher education and instructional practices.
 The collaboration partners include The World Association of Lesson Studies (WALS), Class Size and Effective Teaching International Network (The Network), and Nanjing Bureau of Education.

-3-year collaborative agreement (2017-20) with Department of Education, University of Taipei
+6-year collaborative agreement (2017-23) with Department of Education, University of Taipei

-To foster the academic exchange and transfer the University-owned knowledge, the Centre and Department of Education, University of Taipei signed a 3-year Academic Collaboration Agreement (2017-20).
+To foster the academic exchange and transfer the University-owned knowledge, the Centre and Department of Education, University of Taipei first signed a 3-year Academic Collaboration Agreement (2017-20) and extended for another 3 years (2020-23).

 5-year collaborative agreement (2015-2020) with Nanjing Teaching and Research Department